ParthShroff/QASMSimulator/README.md

 # QASMSimulator

-QASMSimulatorTemp is our implementation of a general purpose QASM compiler (OPENQASM).
+QASMSimulator is our implementation of a general purpose QASM compiler (OPENQASM).
 The compiler was made by Parth Shroff and Richard Noh.
 The test cases and Bell's Inequality analysis was done by Aaron Cheung